PiggyAwesome/ThePasswordGame-Speedrunner/README.md

 - Solves any chess puzzle using the Stockfish chess engine, after parsing the image
 - Automatically balances out all digits, Roman numerals and elements
 - Automatically finds the correct youtube video with exact length.
 (I made a half-finished scraper before I found thepasswordgame.netlify.app.
 I diddnt have the heart to delete it so it's just commented out lol)
+- Automatically ajusts the password's length to be a prime number

 ### Problems:
 - `Rule 16` Occasionally, the best chess move will be incorrect.
 - `Rule 24` Fails a significant amount of times because of unwanted elements in the video url.
 (You can help fix this issue by finding new links for assets/youtube_links.json)

-### Sorry for my ugly code.
+### Sorry if some parts of my code is ugly.
 I usually fix it up at the end, but I'm not finished yet.